|Nutrition Facts (per serving)|

 Grind the bay leaves into a fine powder in a spice grinder.
 Place in a small bowl.
 Also grind the thyme, oregano, peppercorns.

 Add all ingredients to bowl and mix together.
-Divide into three equal parts.
+Divide into 3 equal parts.

 Rub one part on the inside of the turkey; rub the second part under the skin around the breasts; and rub the last portion over the outside of the turkey.
 Refrigerate overnight.
 Cook turkey per recipe instructions.